 Agi Lebiedz, Photographer

 So there you have it, a rather comprehensive guide to branding photography in its many forms.
 Hopefully this has given you an idea of the kind of photos you need for your business so it'll be less overwhelming to decide where to start.
-Of course, a combination of some or all of the above might be just the right thing for you which is what my half and full day branding sessions are designed to do - tell your full story and cover all your needs.
+Of course, a combination of some or all of the above might be just the right thing for you which is what my Spectrum and Kaleidoscope brand photography packages are designed to do - tell your full story and cover all your needs, as well as helping you to use your images after your shoot too!

 Remember, your photographer is there to help you with all of this and can help you come up with a clear plan for your own branding session.